Friday, August 23, 2024

 Share This Post On:

 Taxi lights are used when an aircraft moves on the ground, providing illumination to guide the plane along taxiways and runways.
 Positioned on the nose landing gear or the lower fuselage, these lights are essential during nighttime or low-visibility operations, helping pilots avoid collisions with other aircraft or ground vehicles.
+Runway turnoff lights, strategically positioned on either side of the aircraft's nose, play a crucial role in illuminating the area around the nose of the aircraft, aiding pilots during tight turns and high-speed runway exits.

 Logo lights, also known as wing illumination lights, are used primarily on commercial aircraft to illuminate the airline’s logo on the tail or fuselage.
 While their primary function is brand visibility, they also contribute to the overall visibility of the aircraft during nighttime operations.
 Similar lights may be used for identification purposes in military aircraft.